-- Include public service announcement highlighting community accomplishments related to IEPA's NPDES Stormwater Program in "Watershed E-News"; - Post watershed identification signage with LCDOT on Roads maintained by the Lake County Dept. of Transportation.
+- Include public service announcements highlighting community accomplishments related to IEPA's NPDES Stormwater Program on social media platforms and via email list distributions; - Post watershed identification signage with LCDOT on Roads maintained by the Lake County Dept. of Transportation.

-- SMC includes announcements highlighting community accomplishments related to IEPA's NPDES Stormwater Program on its website, in its newsletter, and through other media outlets (URL hyperlink). - Watershed identification signage is located throughout the county.
+- SMC includes announcements highlighting community accomplishments related to IEPA's NPDES Stormwater Program on its website, in its newsletter, and through other media outlets (URL hyperlink). - Watershed identification signage is located throughout the county. - Signage updates and name change awareness was provided to Lake County residents during SMC meetings and email notifications based on the USGS renaming of Squaw Creek to Manitou Creek in Lake County.
+Corrected identification signage has been posted throughout the county.